 VIII.
 EMAILS, SUBSCRIPTION LISTS, AND ONLINE FORUMS

-A. LWVMD email aliases - Email Aliases in the form of firstname.lastname@example.org are available through the website.
-These e-mails should be listed on the website to avoid using personal emails and to make maintenance easier.
-These addresses can be used to send out official League notices.
-Each LL has been assigned a minimum of three emails, namely:
+A. LWVMD email aliases - Email aliases in the form of [email protected] are available through LWVMD Online Services.
+These emails should be listed on the website to avoid posting personal emails and can be used to send out official League notices.

 B. Subscription Lists

-1. State - LWVMD sends out notices such as Action Alerts and information about upcoming events as well as publications like MD Voter, State Board Letter and Report from State Circle using member information that is in the LWVUS data base.
-Therefore, it is very important the LL keep their membership information up-to-date with LWVUS.
+1. State - LWVMD sends out notices such as Action Alerts and information about upcoming events as well as publications like State Board Letter using member information that is in the LWVMD database.
+Therefore, it is very important the LL keep their membership information up-to-date.
 Members and non-members may also subscribe themselves to lists on the LWVMD site, and LLs can subscribe their members.